LMBoyle/Responsive-Portfolio/README.md

 ## Responsiveness
 Remade portfolio from [previous homework](https://github.com/LMBoyle/Basic-Portfolio) and added media queries to make responsive on different screen sizes

+## What It Teaches
+Learning how to use custom media queries using CSS

 ## Languages/Technologies
 * HTML
 * CSS